 Delinquent or troublesome tenants are a reality that every landlord must deal with at one time or another.
 The eviction process in California, or “unlawful detainer,” is complex.
 At times, the process seems to favor the tenant.
-At NewPoint Law Group, our attorneys bring years of accumulated knowledge and experience to landlord/tenant disputes.
+At the NewPoint Law Group, LLP, our attorneys bring years of accumulated knowledge and experience to landlord/tenant disputes.
 We understand the legal intricacies and procedures necessary to evict tenants successfully and promptly.

 Unlawful Detainer and Eviction in California